Threadnaught/z1-ros-basic/README.txt

 (REQUIRES LINUX AND DOCKER)

 Basic setup to get the z1 sim running with keyboard control under docker.
+Also compiles and runs c++ and python sdk samples.

+BASIC KEYBOARD MOVEMENT

 1. Build docker container using (this will take some time) docker build -t z1_ros .